Keyboard logging software tracks everything you type, wearable tech tracks everywhere you go, drones, superzoom cameras, parabolic microphones…

 In this article, we will uncover the various technologies available on the market that employers use to track and rate their employees, and why many of them have been restricted in places like the EU, the global leader in digital privacy.

-It showcases various examples of employee monitoring software and delves into the legal aspects surrounding the surveillance of employees.
-Additionally, it offers advice on safeguarding against unauthorized employee monitoring practices.
+It examines various examples of employee monitoring software and delves into the legal aspects of employee surveillance.
+Additionally, it offers advice on protecting against unauthorized monitoring practices.

-The discussion highlights that nearly 80% of companies employ some type of monitoring application and notes that the surge in remote working has essentially permitted employers to track their employees more extensively.
+The discussion highlights that nearly 80% of companies use some form of monitoring application, noting that the rise in remote work has enabled employers to track their employees more extensively.

-Nevertheless, there have been cases where employers have exceeded their bounds, encroaching upon employee privacy rights.
+However, there have been instances where employers have overstepped, infringing on employee privacy rights.

 Like many technological advancements, employee monitoring technology originates in government-sponsored programs.
 Developed for mass population surveillance and counter-terrorism by the hand of 3-letter agencies, these powerful monitoring tools — some of which were exposed through WikiLeaks — have since been watered down and privatized for corporate use.